jollyjerr/knowledge/math/calculus/integration.md

 ## Method of partial fractions

 The integral of some rational functions can be found by splitting the integrand into partial fractions.
-The hint for this is that substitution is not going to
+You want to get the multiplication out of the denominator.
+The hint for this is that substitution is not going to work:
-work:

 ```
 ∫ x - 5 / [(2x - 3)(x - 1)] dx